Skip to main content

 ->

-The C interpreter in VxWorks
+The C Interpreter in VxWorks

 #

-The Features of the C Interpreter
+Features of the C Interpreter

 #

-• Examine the values of program variables
+• Examine values

-• Change the values of variables
+• Change values

-• *eate new variables
+• Create new variables

-1. You can invoke almost any function in memory.
+3. Invokes almost any function in memory:

-How to Evoke the C Interpreter
+Using the C Interpreter

 #